microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/WriteTo.md

 # RecyclableMemoryStream.WriteTo method (1 of 6)

-Writes bytes from the current stream to a destination `byte` array
+Writes bytes from the current stream to a destination `byte` array.

 ```csharp
 public void WriteTo(byte[] buffer)